Disclaimer: I don't own Star Wars

 "Sister?"
 Vader asked.

-Darth Vader stormed into the entrance of the rebel base.
-The fools thought that they could hide on the desolate planet Hoth.
-It had only taken a minimal effort to find them.
+Darth Vader stormed into the icy entrance of the rebel's base.
+The fools thought that they could hide on the desolate planet Hoth but that had proved futile.

 "Imperial troops have entered the base!
 Repeat: Imperial troops have entered the base!"
-A voice called out on the base's over speaker.
-It was eventually muffled when the storm troopers found the rebel using it.
+A voice called out on an electronic over speaker.
+It was eventually muffled when the storm troopers apprehended the source.

 "My lord, it appears that mosts of the rebels have already escaped.
-Nine of the launches were successful in slipping passed the blockade."
-A nervous lieutenant reported to the Sith.
+Nine of the launches were successful in slipping past the blockade," A nervous lieutenant reported to the Sith.

 "Twin sister to be precise."
 Luke remarked.